 The Rio Earth Summit of 1992 was an extraordinary event—it laid the foundations of much of this Forum’s pathways and the pathways of ministers of the environment across the globe but we all know that a great deal remains to be achieved and time is no longer on our collective side.

-Rio+20 needs to be more than a reflection and certainly not a moment for disunity or finger-pointing as so often can characterize international meetings.
+Rio+20 needs to be more than a reflection, and certainly not a moment for disunity or finger-pointing, as so often can characterize international meetings.

 It is a time for a paradigm shift in cooperation and a moment to accelerate and scale-up many of the extraordinary transitions already underway in this region and elsewhere.